LuaJIT is only distributed as a source package. This page explains how to build and install LuaJIT with different operating systems and C compilers.

 Building with MinGW or Cygwin

 Open a command prompt window and make sure the MinGW or Cygwin programs are in your path.
-Then cd to the directory where you've unpacked the sources and run this command for MinGW:
+Then cd to the directory of the git repository or where you've unpacked the sources.
+Then run this command for MinGW:

 Or this command for Cygwin: